-Facing challenging market conditions, Strukton Groep revised its strategy, starting in 2020 by reorganizing its rail activities in Europe and progressing through 2021-2022 in other segments such as Civil Infrastructure.
+Strukton's strategic roadmap covering 2021-2025 shifting the focus to our five home countries in Europe and strengthening Strukton's position as a sustainable infrastructure specialist service provider.
 In 2021, Strukton Groep refocused its strategy on becoming a leader in sustainable European infrastructure, emphasizing green transportation and electrification, and drawing on its extensive 100-year history.
-The initial outcomes are visible, but faster results were deemed necessary for which steps have been taken in 2023.
+The initial outcomes are visible, but faster results were deemed necessary for which steps have been taken in 2023 and 2024.